Selena Gomez Slams Snapchat’s Eye Color-Changing Filters

 Luckily, Selena boasts 146 million followers on Instagram, which earns her the title of second most followed female on the platform and all but assures any future posts will still achieve worldwide recognition.

 Just last week, the singer took to the popular social media site to announce that her latest tune “I Can’t Get Enough” was available to stream.
-Within six days, Selena’s post revealing her latest project — which she collaborated on with Benny Blanco, Tainy and J Balvin — has racked up more than 8.7 million likes.
+Within six days, Selena’s post revealing her latest project — which she collaborated on with Benny Blanco, Tainy, and J Balvin — has racked up more than 8.7 million likes.

 Selena’s latest track is only the start of the many exciting plans she has for 2019.

-A source recently revealed to Entertainment Tonightthat the singer is in a “really good place” and has been hard at work in the recording studio following a rough end to 2018 that caused her to briefly take a step outside the spotlight.
+A source recently revealed to Entertainment Tonight that the singer is in a “really good place” and has been hard at work in the recording studio following a rough end to 2018 that caused her to briefly take a step outside the spotlight.